Creating database question loops

 1 The Response Order field indicates the order in which responses are displayed to respondents.
 Choose Default to present responses in the order they appear in the response list, Random to present responses in a random order, Rotated to present responses in rotation so that each response takes a turn at being first in the list, or Reversed to present responses in reverse order so that the last response in the list appears first.
 Alternatively, select Ascending or Descending to present the responses in alphabetical order.

-2 Click the SQL button to displays SQL tab in the Filters dialog, enabling you to compose SQL Where clauses in the provided WHERE section.
-For more information, see Filter dialog.
+SQL tab in the Filters dialog, enabling you to compose SQL

 3 The Filter field enables you to filter the response list based on the responses to a previous categorical database question, or by non-database questions.

-In the first box, choose one of All Responses, Chosen, Not Chosen, or Expert Expression.
+▪In the first box, choose one of All Responses, Chosen, Not Chosen, or Expert Expression.
 Selecting Expert Expression allows you to enter an expression filter in the At box.

 Filtering database questions by another database question